 When that experience is working well, your customers will be pleased and your business will thrive.
 But every business at some point will need to undergo a customer experience transformation.
-While transforming that experience isn’t for the faint of heart—it’s complicated and challenging, and it touches on every aspect of the business—it’s increasingly essential.
+While transforming that experience isn’t for the faint of heart because it’s complicated and challenging, and it touches on every aspect of the business, it’s increasingly essential.

 And here’s the rub: a customer experience transformation isn’t a one-and-done effort.
-Businesses must continually tweak and improve the customer experience to adjust to changing expectations and market conditions.
+To adapt to changing expectations and market conditions, businesses must constantly tweak and improve the customer experience.
 But to start, there are three elements that must be in place for a successful customer experience transformation, as identified by McKinsey partner Nicolas Maechler :

 - Customer-centric buy-in from the top to ensure a shared vision